Myth: The Citylink contract forbids airport trains

 Myth: We can’t have airport trains because the Citylink contract forbids it

-Fact: Although the Citylink Concession Deed requires the State Government to compensate Transurban if it acts in certain ways that might restrict Citylink revenue, the terms of the contract indicate an airport rail link would only trigger compensation if it carries freight.
+Fact: Although the Citylink Concession Deed requires the State Government to compensate Transurban if it acts in certain ways that might restrict Citylink revenue, a passenger rail link to the airport was explicitly excluded from triggering compensation under the original contract.
+As further amended in 2018, it is unlikely that the Concession Deed would trigger compensation for any rail or public transport improvement today.

 Melbourne’s privately owned Citylink tollway is operated subject to a ‘Concession Deed’, a contract between the State Government and private operator Transurban.
-This specifies the obligations on both parties over the 33 year term of the contract.
+This specifies the obligations on both parties over the decades-long term of the contract (a term extended on more than one occasion).
 In particular, it places obligations on all Victorian Governments over that period in relation to transport policy and management.

 At around the same time as Citylink a similar project, the Hills Motorway (M2), proceeded in New South Wales.
 The Concession Deed for that project implied that if the State were to develop new public transport services parallel to the M2, it would be required to pay compensation to the private tollroad operator.
 By agreeing to this, the government had effectively restricted itself from pursuing sustainable transport policies in the future, and this led to a public outcry over the contract terms.